tibs/markup-history/markup-history-extended-notes.rst

 format that ran on the local mainframe.

 Later on, at work, I came across DEC's RUNOFF, which became Digital Standard Runoff (DSR).
-I wrote a partial bibliography of Joan Aiken, in the 1980s, using this, but unfortunately no longer have the original sources, as I converted it to HTML.
+In the 1980s I wrote a partial bibliography of Joan Aiken using DSR, but unfortunately no longer have the original sources, as I converted it to HTML.

-HTML I wrote almost from its inception - back then it was quite common to write HTML by hand (it was a much simpler thing that it is today).
+HTML I wrote almost from its inception - back then it was quite common to write HTML by hand (it was a much simpler thing than it is today).

 I first wrote |TeX| at work as well, and introduced the use of |LaTeX| for our in-house API documentation.
 Personally, I preferred |TeX| to |LaTeX|, but